ruby/www.ruby-lang.org/en/installation/index.md

 ### apt (Debian or Ubuntu)
 {: #apt}

-Debian GNU/Linux or Ubuntu use the apt package manager.
+Debian GNU/Linux and Ubuntu use the apt package manager.
 You can use it like this:

 {% highlight sh %}
 $ sudo apt-get install ruby
 {% endhighlight %}

-As of writing, the `ruby` package provides older Ruby 1.9.3 on Debian and Ubuntu.
+As of writing, the `ruby` package provides the older Ruby 1.9.3 on Debian and Ubuntu.